AltNyx/dotpy/README.md

-# AnimeAPI
+# DiscordAnimeBot

-A very simple API to get basic useful information about anime including download links
+Discord bot which uses a very simple API to get basic useful information about anime including download links

 ## Usage